MaxHam/MDS_Spotify-Semantic-Search/README.md

 python sql_import.py
 ```

-9. Create an `.env` file in the `webapp` directory with the following content
+9. Create an `.env` file in the `webapp` directory with the following content.
+You need this to enable the Spotify API.
 ```bash
 SPOTIFY_CLIENT_ID=your_spotify_client_id
 SPOTIFY_CLIENT_SECRET=your_spotify_client_secret